TaxTips.ca

 Manitoba Income Tax Act s.
 4.7(1)(b)(ii)

-The federal gross-up reductions, starting in 2010, will automatically reduce the amount of the MB enhanced dividend tax credit as a percentage of the actual dividends, as follows:
+The federal gross-up reductions, starting in 2010, automatically reduced the amount of the MB eligible dividend tax credit as a percentage of the actual dividends, as follows:

 Gross-up % 45% 44% 41% 38%